Wendy Foden

-Wendy Foden is a conservation biologist, best known for her work on climate change impacts on biodiversity loss.
+Wendy Foden is a South African conservation biologist, best known for her work documenting climate change and its impacts driving loss of biodiversity.
+Foden led the International Union for the Conservation of Nature (IUCN) group that named which groups of plants and animals are most at risk for damage from climate change.
+Foden conducts outreach to educate the public that climate change is happening.

 Education

-While completing her master's degree at the University of Cape Town (2001), she discovered a latitudinal pattern of die-off of quiver trees (Aloidendron dichotomum) suggesting that climate change could be to blame.
+Foden earned a BS with distinction in botany in 1996 at University of Witwatersrand.
+She completed her master's degree at the University of Cape Town (2001), and in 2002, earned a MS in conservation biology at UCT.
+During her master's research, Foden discovered a latitudinal pattern of die-off of quiver trees (Aloidendron dichotomum) suggesting that climate change could be to blame.
 She received funding to further the study, working with Guy Midgley at the South African National Biodiversity Institute in Cape Town.
-Foden spent much of 2001–2003 surveying Quiver Trees in Namibia and the arid regions of western South Africa and set up long term monitoring to track changes.
-Her findings confirmed a clear trend of increasing mortality along gradients from south (polewards) to north (towards the equator) and from higher to lower altitudes, suggesting that the species is responding to a poleward shift in its suitable climate, but that colonization at the leading range edge is lagging.
-The study was published in 2007 and was one of the first of its time to document climate change impacts on plants, arid ecosystems or in Africa.
+Foden spent much of 2001–2003 surveying quiver trees in Namibia and the arid regions of western South Africa and set up long term monitoring to track changes.
+Foden's findings confirmed a clear trend of increasing mortality along gradients from south (polewards) to north (towards the equator) and from higher to lower altitudes, suggesting that the species responds to a poleward shift in suitable climate, but that colonization at the leading range edge is lagging.
+The study was published in 2007 and was one of the first papers to document climate change impacts on plants, arid ecosystems or in Africa.
 The work formed the main focus of a TVE Documentary, "All of a quiver", screened on BBC World in April 2007.